Get Access to 250+ Online Classes

 Q: What percentage of tax liens are redeemed?

 According to Brad Westover, executive director of the National Tax Lien Association, approximately 98% of property owners redeem the property before the foreclosure process starts.

-Tax Liens: The Bottom Line
+Investing in Tax Liens: The Bottom Line

-The best way to mitigate those risks is to grow in your real estate knowledge so that your next investment deal will be the most profitable one yet.
+The best way to mitigate those risks is to grow your real estate knowledge so that your next investment deal will be the most profitable one yet.